Don Edwards: United States representative (1963–95)

-Edwards was elected as a member of the Democratic Party to the 88th from the 10th Congressional District (later redistricted to the 16th Congressional District) and to the fifteen succeeding Congresses (January 3, 1963 – January 3, 1995).
+Edwards was elected as a member of the Democratic Party to the 88th from the 9th Congressional District (later redistricted to the 10th and then the 16th Congressional District) and to the fifteen succeeding Congresses (January 3, 1963 – January 3, 1995).
 In his first year in the House, Edwards voted to abolish the House Un-American Activities Committee.
 Edwards was involved in the passage of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 Edwards was a member of the House Judiciary Committee during the investigation of the Watergate scandal.
 Edwards opposed the U.S. military involvement in the Vietnam War, the invasion of Panama, and the Persian Gulf War.

 Edwards was one of eight members of the Judiciary Committee to vote for all five articles of impeachment drafted against President Richard Nixon during the Watergate scandal.
 The others were Jack Brooks, Robert Kastenmeier, John Conyers, Barbara Jordan, Charles Rangel, Elizabeth Holtzman and Edward Mezvinsky.
 Three of the five articles were adopted prior to Nixon's resignation on August 9, 1974.

 Edwards was one of the House impeachment managers appointed by the House of Representatives in 1988 to conduct the impeachment trial of Alcee Hastings, judge of the United States District Court for the Southern District of Florida.
 However, he was replaced as an impeachment manager before the trial started.
 However, in 1989, he was appointed and served as a House impeachment manager in the impeachment trial of Walter Nixon, judge of the United States District Court for the Southern District of Mississippi.
 Edwards was the chairman of the House Subcommittee on Civil Liberties and Civil Rights for 23 years.
 Edwards was not a candidate for reelection to the 104th Congress.
+Santa Clara County Supervisor Zoe Lofgren, one of his former aides, won a crowded Democratic primary for the seat and still holds it today.

 Personal life and death

 Don Edwards was married three times; he was married to Edith Wilkie Edwards from 1981 until her death in 2011.
 He turned 100 in January 2015.
 He died later that year on October 1, 2015.
+He was remembered by media outlets as, "a champion of civil and constitutional rights during his three decades on Capitol Hill" and someone who "stood up for women, for workers, for the environment."